aguluman/advent-of-code-rust/README.md

-# Advent of Code 2024 - Rust Solutions
+# Advent of Code - Rust Solutions

-This repository contains solutions for the [Advent of Code 2024](https://adventofcode.com/2024) puzzles, implemented in Rust.
+This repository contains solutions for the [Advent of Code 2024](https://adventofcode.com/2024) and other years puzzles, implemented in Rust.

 ## Development Environment Setup